ttrahan/pipelines/docs/deployment/ecs-weave-shippable-booth-challenge.md

     * Select Project dropdown: choose `pipelines` project
     * Select Branch dropdown: choose `master`
     * Select `Save`
+    * You'll see a number of resources appear as they are loaded from the configuration files
-    * Select `SPOG` view and verify that your pipeline has been loaded
+    * Select `SPOG` view and verify that your full pipeline has loaded successfully.
+It should look like this:
     ![pipeline-load](../assets/img/shippable-pipeline-3.png){:width="600px"}

 {:start="5"}
 5. <p>Link <span style="color: orange">CI</span> to your <span style="color: orange">
 Pipeline</span> via an <span style="color: orange">Event Trigger</span></p>

+You've now enabled CI and loaded the pipeline configuration for the `front-end` repo.
+Next, we'll connect link your CI runs with the pipeline:
   * Navigate to `Account Settings` via the gear icon in upper right
   * Navigate to the 'API tokens' tab, create an API Token, and save it (you'll need it again shortly)